 The ASEAN region is blessed with incredibly rich biodiversity.
-While it occupies only 3% of the Earths land, it covers four biodiversity hotspots and contains three of the worlds 17 mega-diverse nations (Indonesia, Malaysia, and the Philippines).
+While it occupies only 3% of the Earth’s land, it covers four biodiversity hotspots and contains three of the world’s 17 mega-diverse nations (Indonesia, Malaysia, and the Philippines).
 The region has the highest proportion of endemic bird and mammal species (9% and 11%) and the second highest proportion of endemic vascular plant species (25%) compared to the tropical regions of Meso-America, South America, and sub-Saharan Africa.
 More than two thousand species have been discovered in the ASEAN region over the past two decades.
-In terms of marine biodiversity, the region hosts the world’s center for marine biodiversity, otherwise known as the Coral Triangle, and has the most extensive and diverse coral reefs in the world, which accounts for more than 28% (almost 70,000 km2) of the global total.
+In terms of marine biodiversity, the region hosts the world’s center for marine biodiversity, otherwise known as the Coral Triangle, and has “the most extensive and diverse coral reefs in the world”, which accounts for more than 28% (almost 70,000 km2) of the global total.

 In consideration of the importance of ensuring that the rich biological diversity is conserved and sustainably managed toward enhancing social, economic and environmental well-being, the ASEAN Leaders have incarnated their commitments and support in the ASEAN Socio-Cultural Community (ASCC) Blueprint 2025.
 As guided by the ASCC Blueprint 2025, the key result areas and corresponding strategic measures in responding to the conservation and sustainable management of biodiversity and natural resources issues are as follows:

 Recognising the benefits of collective action towards achieving sustainable development as well as promoting clean and green environment, the ASEAN Leaders resolved to intensify cooperation in addressing problems associated with conservation and sustainable use of biological diversity through the establishment of the ASEAN Working Group on Nature Conservation and Biodiversity (AWGNCB).
-The AWGNCB is envisaged to be a consultative platform to further strengthen regional coordination and cooperation in addressing problems associated natural biodiversity and to undertake concrete actions in ensuring that the regions rich biological diversity is protected, conserved and sustainably managed.
+The AWGNCB is envisaged to be a consultative platform to further strengthen regional coordination and cooperation in addressing problems associated natural biodiversity and to undertake concrete actions in ensuring that the region’s rich biological diversity is protected, conserved and sustainably managed.
 The AWGNCB shall also monitor and develop a common ASEAN stand where applicable on international and regional conventions and agreements related to nature conservation and biodiversity.

 The ASEAN Centre for Biodiversity (ACB) was established in 2005 as a dedicated regional centre of excellence on biodiversity to promote biodiversity conservation and sustainable use through policy support, networking, training, research, and database management.

 ASEAN Member States (AMS) share many species with their neighbours and as a whole are rather biologically distinct from the rest of the world.
 Five AMS are linked by the Mekong River while three AMS share the great island of Borneo, and therefore the coordinated conservation and sustainable use of this richness is crucial.
-In recognition thereof, ASEAN signed the ASEAN Declaration on Heritage Parks and Reserves in 1984 and agreed to designate 11 protected areas to be inscribed as the ASEAN Heritage Parks (AHP).
-The AHP Programme serves as a regional network of national protected areas of high conservation importance preserving a complete spectrum of representative ecosystem to generate greater awareness, pride, appreciation, enjoyment, and conservation of ASEANs rich natural heritage.
+In recognition thereof, ASEAN signed the ASEAN Declaration on Heritage Parks and Reserves in 1984, and agreed to designate 11 protected areas to be inscribed as the ASEAN Heritage Parks (AHP).
+The AHP Programme serves as a regional network of national protected areas of high conservation importance preserving a complete spectrum of representative ecosystem to generate greater awareness, pride, appreciation, enjoyment, and conservation of ASEAN’s rich natural heritage.
 The declaration was revitalised in 2003 with ASEAN Declaration on Heritage Parks.
-The ASEAN Centre for Biodiversity (ACB) serves as the Secretariat of the ASEAN Heritage Parks Program.
+The ASEAN Centre for Biodiversity (ACB) serves as the Secretariat of the AHP Program.

-The ASEAN Heritage Parks are distributed as follows: Brunei Darussalam – 1; Cambodia – 2; Indonesia – 6; Lao PDR – 1; Malaysia – 3; Myanmar – 7; Philippines – 8; Singapore – 2; Thailand – 4; and Viet Nam – 6.
+As of 2019, there are currently 49 AHPs, with the following distribution: Brunei Darussalam – 1; Cambodia – 2; Indonesia – 7; Lao PDR – 1; Malaysia – 3; Myanmar – 8; Philippines – 9; Singapore – 2; Thailand – 6; and Viet Nam – 10.

 |NO||ASEAN Heritage Parks||Country|